Iispar/reviews-frontend/README.md

 You can then use either docker if you have it installed or just the command line.
 To run the dockerfile run ```docker build -t frontend .``` and then run ```docker run -p 3000:3000 frontend``` and the application should start in http://localhost:3000/

-Alternatively you can run the application from the command line you just need to run from the root directory `npm install` in the terminal and then `npm run`
+Alternatively you can run the application from the command line you just need to run from the root directory `npm install` in the terminal (I got some errors here, but deleting the node_modules file and retrying fixed the problem).
+Then run `npm start`
 ### Test
 To run the tests you just need to clone the repository and from the root directory at the terminal run `npm run jest`.
 If you want coverage for the tests run `npm run jest -- --coverage` and if you want specific tests run for example `npm run jest --login (--coverage)`